sovoid/webxr-layers/README.md

 ![Architecture.png](./static/Architecture.png)

 This diagram shows a high-level overview of a particular sample.
 This sample has two media layers: one equirectangular layer and one quadrilateral layer.
-Breaking the diagram in two four main components:
+Breaking the diagram into four main components:

-1. `multiple-layers` is the application and the "driver"
+1. `multiple-layers` is the application sample and the "driver"
 2. The two `THREE` libraries are meant to indicate that the application uses Three.js to render the 3D scene and all 3D objects
 3. `MediaLayerManager` handles creation of media layers
 4. Interactive Media Layer group made up of smaller components